 - Outranking your own content – You may find you end up pushing yourself down Google’s ranking, undoing some of your hard work

-- Collecting email addresses is more difficult – There isn’t usually an easy way to collect email addresses, in the same way that you may use content on your own website
+- Collecting email addresses is more difficult – There isn’t usually an easy way to collect email addresses in the same way as when you use content on your own website

 Dealing with issues of SEO

-When it comes to content syndication, there are some steps you can take to try and reduce any potentially negative impact on your SEO.
+When it comes to content syndication, there are some steps you can take to try and reduce any potential negative impact on your SEO.
 This includes:

 - Ask the third party site to use the ‘rel=canonical’ tag.
 This will help Google to know what the original source of the content was and will also mean you benefit from any links the syndicated copy goes on to get.